-Lead halide perovskites (LHP), such as CsPbBr3 and CH3NH3PbBr3, in the form of micro- and nanocrystals have emerged as excellent semiconductor materials for light-emitting diodes^[1,2] and photovoltaic devices^[3].
+Lead halide perovskite (LHP), such as CsPbBr3 and CH3NH3PbBr3, in the form of micro- and nanocrystals has emerged as an excellent semiconductor material for light-emitting diodes^[1,2] and photovoltaic devices^[3].
 Furthermore, LHP can be used as a gain material for miniature lasers^[4-9].
 The material gain up to 4,000 cm-1 was reported in bulk-like nanocrystals^[10].
 Lasing from single LHP submicron crystals^[8,9] has been demonstrated with threshold pump fluences of 0.2-1 mJ/cm2.
 Such miniaturized and efficient LHP lasers may have potential as life-science tools for cell tagging^[11], intracellular sensing^[12], and deep-tissue imaging^[7], if they can be made stable in the aqueous environment and compatible with biological systems.
 However, thus far this possibility has been out of the question because of the extreme weakness of LHPs in water.